DevaniRehana/CSE5335-rxd0807-1/README.md

          What Ubuntu commands are required to deploy and run your server?
 -------------------------------------------------------------------------------------
+PREPARING AND SETTING UP THE SAMPLE APP

+// Logging in to heroku from command prompt by entering Email and Password
 - $ heroku login

+// Command to clone the sample application
 - $ git clone https://github.com/heroku/node-js-getting-started.git
 - $ cd node-js-getting-started

+DEPLOYING THE APP ON HEROKU

+// Creating an app on heroku which prepare Heroku to receive your sample code
 - $ heroku create

+ // Deploying the code
-- $ git push heroic master
+- $ git push heroku master

+// To ensure that atleast one instance of the app is running
 - $ heroku ps:scale web=1

+// Command to open the website to visit the app
 - $ heroku open

+// To view information about the running app
 - $ heroku logs —-tail

-- $ heroic local web
-- $ npm install
+// To start the application locally
-- $ heroku local
+- $ heroku local web

+// Manages the set of repositories ("remote") whose branches you track
 - $ git remote -v

+// Adds file's content to the index
 - $ git add .

+// It commits or saves the changes made
 - $ git commit -m “Demo”

+// It pushes the code to Heroku after committing
-- $ git push heroic master
+- $ git push heroku master

-- $ heroku open
+// Pushing an existing repository to github from command line
+- git remote add origin https://github.com/DevaniRehana/cse5335-rxd0807.git
+- git push -u origin master